cpit405/js-slides/slides.md

   - Loops and Iteration
 - Part 2: Mouse and Keyboard Events
 - Part 3: The DOM API
+- Part 4: JSON
-- Part 4: Asynchronous JavaScript
+- Part 5: Asynchronous JavaScript
   - promises and async/await
   - Fetching data from the server (Ajax)
    - XMLHTTPRequest, fetch with promises, and fetch with async/await
+- Part 6: Functional Programming

 ---
 layout: center